nathania-haryanto/ng-adv/Demos/04-State/01-ngstate/src/assets/markdown/list.md

-Double Click to select - watch change in Edit Form
+DoubleClick row to select it - watch change in Edit Form